Individual or Group Presentation

-Access to both preferred devices and stable consistent internet are key considerations when determining which option will work for your students.
+Access to an adequate device and a stable internet connection are key considerations when determining which option will work for your students.
 Here are some options:

 - Video recording: Students can record their slide presentation in a Kaltura/Canvas media assignment and submit the link into Canvas.

-- Flipgrid: Flipgrid is integrated into Canvas and enables students to record, upload, view, react, and respond to each other’s short videos.
+- Flip: Flip (formerly Flipgrid) is integrated into Canvas and enables students to record, upload, view, react, and respond to each other’s short videos.
 You can set up one grid for all students to submit their work to or one grid for each student/group to submit multiple elements.